Introduction

 This means that Giotto di Bondone and Pietro Cavallini existed in the transition of medieval and Renaissance that saw revolution of art.
 Since both artists were contemporaries, Giotto di Bondone became more prominent as a Renaissance painter for he concentrated in paintings while Pietro did both painting and mosaic design.
 Moreover, given that introduction of three-dimensional paintings improved clarity and emotional depiction of objects, Giotto di Bondone earned much credit and fame.

-During the 13th century, everyone questioned philosophy of medieval painting because it had elements of barbaric art, late antique art and classical art.
+During the 13th century, everyone questioned philosophy of medieval painting because it had elements of barbaric art, late antique art, and classical art.
 The philosophy of art at that time dictated that direct experience was the only way of understanding complexity of the world, which prohibited medieval wisdom and initiated revolution in art.

 Giotto di Bondone and Petro Cavallini employed three-dimensional skills in their paintings, which increased their prominence during Renaissance making them the leading artists of the revolution.
-Pietro Cavallini, being a student and contemporary artist of Giotto di Bondone, gained enough experience in arts to warrant recognition as one of the Renaissance painter as well.
+Pietro Cavallini, being a student and contemporary artist of Giotto di Bondone, gained enough experience in arts to warrant recognition as one of the Renaissance painters as well.

 Art historians acknowledge that both Giotto and Cavallini worked together making “St. Francis cycles of frescoes in the Upper Church at San Francesco at Assisi … also worked in Rome on the projects associated with ecclesiastical and papal patrons, which Vasari noted and later scholars have thus studied.”
-[12] Thus, Pietro Cavallini had equal ability in paintings as Giotto di Bondone, and deserved credit as one of the Renaissance painters.
+Thus, Pietro Cavallini had equal ability in paintings as Giotto di Bondone and deserved credit as one of the Renaissance painters.

 Giotto’s paintings in the Arena Chapel in Padua, which were commissioned by the Scrovegni family and completed between 1304 and 1306, are extraordinary.

-However, it is debatable with the altarpiece for the Florentine Church of the Oganissanti, finished about 1310, that he first attains the realism we associate with the Renaissance.
+However, it is debatable with the altarpiece for the Florentine Church of the Oganissanti, finished about 1310, that he first attained the realism we associate with the Renaissance.
 Here we see a Madonna sculpted in lustrous light, her underlying figure and ravenous shape revealed, rather than covered, by her clothing, the essence of full-breasted motherhood, which contemplates and stares directly at us with all-knowing tranquility.

-The Oganissanti altarpiece is now in Florence cathedral where it sits between two altarpieces with the same theme, done late 13th century, by Duccio and Cimabue.
+The Oganissanti altarpiece is now in Florence Cathedral where it sits between two altarpieces with the same theme, done late 13th century, by Duccio and Cimabue.
 The Oganissanti altarpiece was a great work of Pietro Cavallini that boosted his prominence as a painter who made significant contribution to the revolution of the arts during Renaissance.

-Rich patrons were responsible for the revolution of Renaissance for they mobilized resources and employed artists who could make arts that suit their political and religious interests.
+Rich patrons were responsible for the revolution of Renaissance for they mobilized resources and employed artists who could make arts that suited their political and religious interests.
 Bardi and Peruzzi were two patrons who commissioned chapels ornamented by Giotto in Santa Croce in Florence.
 Due to religious and political patronage of the paintings, Giotto di Bondone had an upper hand for the patrons favored him relative to Pietro Cavallini.

 Conclusion

-Giotto di Bondone and Pietro Cavallini were great artists who made significant contribution to the revolution of art during the Renaissance.
+Giotto di Bondone and Pietro Cavallini were great artists who made significant contributions to the revolution of art during the Renaissance.
 The Renaissance occurred due to cumulative knowledge of arts of the medieval period that lasted for over 1000 years.
-The two artists lived in 13th and 14th centuries where there was transition of medieval art and Renaissance art, thus they participated actively in the revolution of art.
+The two artists lived in 13th and 14th centuries when there was transition of medieval art and Renaissance art, thus they participated actively in the revolution of art.

 Although Giotto di Bondone appeared to have gained great prominence as a Renaissance painter, Pietro Cavallini also had equal capacity.
 The prominence of Giotto di Bondone was due to religious and political patronage that he received, thus enhancing his competitive advantage and drowning Pietro Cavallini’s fame during the Renaissance.